Ranma ½: Films and original video animations

-Third anime series
+2024–present anime series

-A new anime adaptation was announced in Weekly Shōnen Sunday in June 2024.
-The new anime remake series, simply titled Ranma ½, is produced by MAPPA with Shogakukan-Shueisha Productions handling planning and production duties.
+A new anime remake series, simply titled Ranma ½, is produced by MAPPA, with Shogakukan-Shueisha Productions handling planning and production duties.
 The series is directed by Kōnosuke Uda, with Kimiko Ueno handling series composition, Hiromi Taniguchi designing the characters, and Kaoru Wada composing the music.
 Most of the original Japanese voice cast for the main characters reprise their roles.
-In contrast with the original animation, the remake censors some Chinese communist symbolism.
-The first season aired from October 6 to December 22, 2024, on Nippon Television and its affiliates, (Note: Nippon TV listed the series premiere as airing on October 5, 2024, at 24:55, which is effectively October 6 at 12:55 a.m.
-JST) with Netflix licensing it for streaming worldwide weekly after the Japanese broadcast.
-Viz Media and Hot Topic hosted the world premiere of the first episode on August 23 during Anime NYC.
-Earlier that same month, it was reported that the entire first season was leaked online alongside many other Iyuno localization company works.
-Netflix promptly responded to the leaks with DMCA takedowns.
+The first season aired from October 6 to December 22, 2024, on Nippon Television and its affiliates, (Note: Nippon TV listed the series premiere as airing on Saturday, October 5, 2024 at 24:55, which is effectively Sunday, October 6 at 12:55 a.m.
+JST.
+All episodes have used this time slot.) with Netflix licensing it for streaming worldwide weekly after the Japanese broadcast.
+A second season aired from October 5 to December 21, 2025, on the same television network and its affiliates.
+A third season is set to premiere on October 4, 2026.

-A second season was announced immediately following the first season finale.
-The staff and cast from the first season are reprising their roles.
-It is set to premiere on October 5, 2025, on the same television network and its affiliates.

-One opening and ending theme was used per season.
-For the first season, the opening theme is "Iinazukekkyun" performed by Ano, while the ending theme is "Anta Nante" performed by Riria.
-For the second season, the opening theme is "Wo Ai Ni" performed by Wednesday Campanella, while the ending theme is "Panda Girl" performed by Nishina.